ibm-messaging/mq-container/docs/building.md

 ## Building a developer image

-Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers from IBM developerWorks.
-This is currently only available on the `amd64` architecture.
+Run `make build-devserver`, which will download the latest version of MQ Advanced for Developers.
+This is available on the `amd64` and `arm64` (Apple Silicon) architectures.

 You can use the environment variable `MQ_ARCHIVE_DEV` to specify an alternative local file to install from (which must be in the `downloads` directory).